Your Monthly Digital Marketing Report Format: Template and Walkthrough

 Prefer to talk to someone?

 With the help of the Supermetrics connector, we can present far more than just Google Analytics data.
-We tap into HubSpot, Facebook, YouTube, SEMrush and so many more programs to measure and track digital marketing successes.
+We tap into HubSpot, Facebook, YouTube, Semrush and so many more programs to measure and track digital marketing successes.

-Our Free Digital Marketing Report Template
+How to Create a Report in Looker Studio Using Our Free Digital Marketing Report Template

 Are you ready to dive in?
-Great – download our free template here.
+Great – download our free template here:

 Once you’ve done this, the blank boxes will turn into your digital marketing report.
 You may need to tweak some Advanced Segments and filters for individual charts.
-We’ve found Google Data Studio to work well for visualizing performance and making marketing decisions, so feel free to expand your report as needed.
+We’ve found Looker Studio to work well for visualizing performance and making marketing decisions, so feel free to expand your report as needed.

 Let’s Look at This Digital Marketing Report Sample